 Pinterest is not a social that many musicians use, but if you are visually inclined you may just love it as much as I do.
 Sharing visuals is fun (and easy) with Pinterest!
 In Part 7, learn how Pinterest can be a way for you to showcase your personality.

-You will probably find Pinterest less daunting than all other socials.
-On Pinterest, you don’t even need to take your own photos — it’s a “curation” app!
-All you need to do is search for themes and images that resonate with you, and curate them to your liking.
+You will probably find Pinterest less daunting some other socials.
+On Pinterest, you don’t even need to take your own photos which is encouraged on Instagram.
+It’s a “curation” app!
+All you need to do is search for themes and images that resonate with you, and catagorize them to your liking.

 Pinterest is a social network that allows users to visually share and discover new interests by “pinning” images or videos to their own or shared “pinboards” (i.e. a collection of “pins” with a common theme).
 While Pinterest came onto the scene more recently than the others, it’s a social media powerhouse.
 It is predominantly used by females (over 80% of users are women).
 The most popular categories are food and drink, DIY crafts and home decor; however, ‘film, music & books’, and education also rank highly, so this could be a great place for you if you want to connect with a female audience.